PyCQA/redbaron/README.md

 good without reading the doc for 80% of your operations.

-**For now, RedBaron can be considered in alpha, the core is quite stable but it is not battle tested yet and is still a bit rough.** Feedback is very welcome.
+**For now, RedBaron can be considered in alpha, the core is quite stable but it is not battle tested yet and is still a bit rough.** Feedback and contribution are very welcome.

+The API on the other side is guaranteed to be retro-compatible and won't break until 2.0 (if breaking is needed at this point).

 **Disclamer**: RedBaron (and baron) is **working** with python3 but it NOT fully parsing it yet.